 3. DATA PROTECTION REQUIREMENTS.

 Alan Lingard presented a short summary of the forthcoming GDPR regulations.
 This a pan European act and will be replicated in the form of a UK version of the Data Protection Act and is expected to be enacted on 25 May 2018.
 In essence GDPR requires those holding personal data to bring existing polices up to date.
 As we are a new organisation, we need to start from scratch.
-Attendees were provided with a handout which contains our draft Data Protection policy and were asked to read this then revert with any points for further consideration.
+Attendees were provided with a handout which contains our draft Data Protection policy and were asked to read this then come back with any points for further consideration.
 The plan will be submitted ahead at the next SG meeting for formal adoption.
 The presentation was debated and particular reference was made to what type of body the NDP is.
 The initial view is that notwithstanding that the NDP is sponsored by the Parish Council (to which different data protections rules will apply), that it is in fact an association.
 AL asked that we consider the new requirements in the context of how much personal data (PD) we are likely to hold and what we will do with it.
 The PD will be held in a spreadsheet within a secure site.
 It will contain very limited information for the purpose of creating a mailing list.
 MW added that we may have to open up some detail as part of our evidence, although it is thought that both the assessor and CWaC will be subject to the same GDPR rules with regard to confidentiality, or the data could be anonymised.
 It was also agreed that copies of our papers would be passed to the clerk of the PC and offer help should it be requested.
 Action – AL will continue to manage the DP policy for the next 3 months

 4. UPDATED TIMELINE and 5.
 SUSTAINABILITY

-Decision: We will aim to meet this Timeline, which means that the Policy areas need to be drafted, and the evidence summarised, by end July.
+Decision: We will aim to meet this Timeline, which means that the Policy areas need to be drafted, and the evidence summarised, by the end of July.
 We will aim to cover all the Policy Themes, with the assistance of the new volunteers.
 Sustainability is very important and will be folded into all the other Themes rather than being a separate Theme.

 Action: SS will update the timeline as discussed at the meeting, including Parish Council sign-off points.
 JE will pre-warn CWAC of our proposed December submission date.
 All: in future SG meetings we will brainstorm priority policies for each of the areas.
 Eg April meeting: Transport.